ToshioCP/Gtk4-tutorial/src/sec17.src.md

-# Menu and action
+# Menus and actions

-## Menu
+## Menus

-Users often use menus to tell a command to the computer.
+Users often use menus to tell a command to the application.
 It is like this:

 ![Menu](../image/menu.png){width=5.985cm height=5.055cm}

-Now let's analyze the menu above.
-There are two types of object.
+There are two types of objects.

 - "File", "Edit", "View", "Cut", "Copy", "Paste" and "Select All".
 They are called "menu item" or simply "item".